mkitt/nodelint.tmbundle/README.md

 It's also possible to have "project" or "directory" specific settings for reporters and the configuration of [JSLint options][jslintopts].

 Say you're collaborating or contracting on a project and the best practice is to use 4 soft tab spacing instead of you're preferred 2 soft tab space indentation and they increment variables with `++` instead of `+= 1`.
-You know that's crazy talk, and don't want to switch your system wide [nodelint.js][nodelint] settings, but also don't want to wade through all of the errors being thrown out of your TextMate setup.
+You know that's crazy talk, and don't want to switch your system wide [nodelint][nodelint] settings, but also don't want to wade through all of the errors being thrown out of your TextMate setup.
 You could add [JSLint specific comments][jslintopts] to each file, but there's a better solution for this..

 At the **base working directory** of the project you can create files to override your global TextMate settings without changing anything else.
 Files are one to one with the 3 files contained within `Support/conf/`.
 Create any of these files you're looking to override.